-Ronnie Ortiz-Magro's Wild Journey That Started WithJersey Shore
+Ronnie Ortiz-Magro's Road to This Rocky Relationship With Jen Harley

 A source told E!
 News in March 2016 that Ronnie and Sammi were cautiously dating again, but by the end of that year Ronnie was dating Dash Dolls star Malika Haqq, whom he met while both were on E!'s Famously Single.
 That relationship lasted for just a few months.

-But doing Famously Single, Ronnie explained to TooFab a year ago, was a chance to truly put his relationship with Sammi behind him.
+But doing Famously Single, Ronnie explained to TooFab in 2016, was a chance to truly put his relationship with Sammi behind him.

 "It definitely helped me realize what I want and what I don't want," he said, "and that certain things that I was looking for that I realize, you know...it's not that I have to settle, but I have to lower my bar a little bit, you know.
 And it's like, I'm not perfect, so I can't expect the person that I'm with to be perfect...it'd kinda be a double standard, it's not gonna work, and that was always my thing.
 Like, 'you have to be this, this, this and this,' but at the same time I'm not 'this, this or this.'
 You really can't do that."